 Demand for the Company's temporary and permanent staffing services and risk consulting and internal audit services is largely dependent upon general economic and labor market conditions both domestically and abroad.
-Correspondingly, results of operations were negatively impacted by difficult global economic conditions throughout 2009 and in the early portion of 2010.
+Correspondingly, results of operations were positively impacted by improving global economic conditions during 2011.
 Because of the inherent difficulty in predicting economic trends and the absence of material long-term contracts in any of our business units, future demand for the Company's services cannot be forecasted with certainty.
-We expect total Company results to continue to be impacted by general macroeconomic conditions in 2011.
+We expect total Company results to continue to be impacted by general macroeconomic conditions in 2012.

-The Company's temporary and permanent staffing services business has more than 350 offices in 42 states, the District of Columbia and 18 foreign countries, while Protiviti has 60 offices in 23 states and 15 foreign countries.
+The Company's temporary and permanent staffing services business has more than 350 offices in 42 states, the District of Columbia and 19 foreign countries, while Protiviti has 60 offices in 23 states and 13 foreign countries.